gt20cat/RemoteDomo/README.md

 RemoteDomo
 ==========

-RemoteDomo si primarily designed to interact with <a title="OpenDomo" href="http://en.opendomo.org">OpenDomo</a> domotic solutions.
+RemoteDomo si primarily designed to interact with [OpenDomo] (http://en.opendomo.org) domotic solutions.

 In it first version the goal is to offer login, alerts and geo utilities